tshirtman/CV/README.md

 ### PythonAR

-A python Auto Reloader, can be used for all sort of projects, not just python, allow to start and restart jobs based on FileSystem events, with a lot of filters to restart only on the right events. under the Kivy organisation
+A Python Auto Reloader, can be used for all sort of projects, not just `python`, allow to start and restart jobs based on FileSystem events, with a lot of filters to restart only on the right events.  under the `Kivy` organisation
 <https://github.com/kivy/pythonar>

 ### PyJNIus

-A Cython lib to use Java classes directly from Python, using JNI.
-Allow to instanciate classes, call their methods, and soon to implement Java interfaces directly from Python Classes.
+A `Cython` lib to use `Java` classes directly from `Python`, using `JNI`.
+Allow to instanciate classes, call their methods, and to implement `Java` interfaces directly from `Python` Classes.
-In collaboration with Mathieu Virbel, with the Kivy organisation
+In collaboration with Mathieu Virbel, with the `Kivy` organisation
 <https://github.com/kivy/pyjnius>

 ### Ultimate-Smash-Friends (since 2008)

-A plateform fight game, in Python, i moved on to other things now, but to date, my biggest personnal project.
+A plateform fight game, in `Python`, i moved on to other things now, but to date, my biggest personnal project.
 Got a few contributors, now hosted on Github:
 <https://github.com/tshirtman/ultimate-smash-friends>